tensorchord/pgvecto.rs/docs/searching.md

 * Set `vectors.k` larger.
 If you estimate that 20% of rows will satisfy the condition in `WHERE`, just set `vectors.k` to be 5 times than before.
 * Set `vectors.enable_vector_index` to `off`.
 If you estimate that 0.0001% of rows will satisfy the condition in `WHERE`, just do not use vector index.
 No alogrithms will be faster than brute force by PostgreSQL.
 * Set `vectors.enable_prefilter` to `on`.
 If you cannot estimate how many rows will satisfy the condition in `WHERE`, leave the job for the index.
 The index will check if the returned row can be accepted by PostgreSQL.
 However, it will make queries slower so the default value for this option is `off`.
-* Set `vectors.vbase_range` to a non-zero value.
+* Set `vectors.enable_vbase` to `on`.
 It will use vbase optimization, so that the index will pull rows as many as you need.
 It only works for HNSW algorithm.

 ## Options